The two main parameters that form the basis for effective defect tracking and resolution are:

 (ii) For an issue which is major, such as in cases where the function is not working as expected – this severity could be used to address new functions or improvement in the current working.

-• As a tester – understand how a particular functionality, rather drilling down further – understand how a particular scenario or test case would affect the end user.
+Remember, that choosing the right severity level will in turn give the defect, it’s due priority. - As a tester – understand how a particular functionality, rather drilling down further – understand how a particular scenario or test case would affect the end user.
 This involves a lot of collaboration and interaction with development team, Business Analysts, architects, Test lead, Development lead.
 In your discussions you also need to factor in how much time it would take to fix the defect based on its complexity and time to verify this defect.

-• Finally, it’s always the product owner who possesses the veto power of the release the defect should be fixed.
+- Finally, it’s always the product owner who possesses the veto power of the release the defect should be fixed.
 However since the defect triage sessions contain varied members to present their perspective on the defect on a case basis, at such a time if the developers and testers are in sync, it surely helps in influencing the decision.